-Programme is implemented in eight districts.
-At the district and village levels, coordination arrangements remain as they were in NFBKP II: the district forest officers were the district project coordinators overlooking activities of the project in the district and village level.
+At the district and village levels, the FORVAC Cluster Coordinators collaborate closely with the District Forest Officers overlooking activities of the project in the district and village level.
 District authorities (District Council), together with Village Councils are the immediate supervisors on the ground and they provide monitoring and evaluation assistance (enforcing the legislation) and technical advice in the field level.